ofiwg/libfabric/man/fi_getinfo.3.md

 eliminating input hints will increase the number and type of endpoints that are available.
-Providers that return multiple endpoints to a single fi_getinfo call should return the endpoints that are highest performing.
-Providers may indicate that an endpoint and domain can support additional capabilities than those requested by the user only if such support will not adversely affect performance.
+Providers that return multiple endpoints to a single fi_getinfo call should return the endpoints that are highest performing first.
+Providers may indicate that an endpoint and domain can support additional capabilities than those requested by the user only if such support will not adversely affect application performance or security.

 The version parameter is used by the application to request the desired version of the interfaces.
 The version determines the format